waynerad/samesync/README.md

 and enter the admin password.
 Once in admin mode, the following commands will become available:

 * show users -- shows what user accounts the server recognizes.
 Quick Setup creates a user called "everybody", but you can create user accounts that identify individuals.
 * show syncpoints -- shows which directories are being synchronized.
-These are called syncpoints (the directory on the server act as a synrchonization point for multiple clients synchronizing that directory).
+These are called syncpoints (the directory on the server acts as a synrchonization point for multiple clients synchronizing that directory).
 The server can handle multiple syncpoints.
 * show grants -- shows what users have access to what syncpoints.
 Users can be given read-only access instead of read-write.
 The Quick Setup process gives user "everybody" read-write access.
 * add user -- adds a user account to the server.
 * add syncpoint -- adds a syncpoint to the server.
 The syncpoint has a long hexadecimal ID that you will use to identify it in other commands.